BlerifyPlatform/identity-contracts/DidSpecs.md

 #### Read

+##### Controller Address

+Each identifier always has a controller address.
+By default, it is the same as the identifier address, but the resolver MUST check the read only contract function `identityController(address identity)` on the deployed [DID Registry smart contract](./contracts/identity/didRegistry/).

+This controller address MUST be represented in the DID document in the attribute `controller` and MUST be formated following the guidance as specified in the [DID Creation process](./DidSpecs.md#create)

+##### Enumerating Contract events to build the DID document

 To construct a valid DID document, first find all changes in history for an identity:

 1. perform an eth_call to changed(address identity) on the [DID Registry smart contract](./contracts/identity/didRegistry/DIDRegistry.sol) to get the latst block where a change occurred.